fetchai/agents-aea/docs/upgrading.md

 This release introduces <a href="../por">proof of representation</a> to the ACN.
 You will need to upgrade to the latest `fetchai/p2p_libp2p`/`fetchai/p2p_libp2p_client` connection and then use two key pairs, one for your AEA's decision maker and one for the connection.

+Please update to latest packages by running `aea upgrade`.

 ## `v0.7.5` to `v0.8.0`

 Minimal backwards incompatible changes for skill and connection development: